TZstatsADS/Spring2021-Project3-group6/README.md

 Zi Fang implemented and tuned the Linear Discriminant Analysis and KNN algorithms, and generate the associated .Rmd and .R scripts corresponding.

-Chang Hao is responsible for implementing and running the baseline model, as well as implementing and tuning the Support Vector Machine algorithm.
+Changhao He is responsible for implementing and running the baseline model, tuning hyper parameters.
+He wrote the R files about the baseline model and finalized the main.Rmd.
 He also ran the best model on the test data given in class.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.